 The definition of crime itself has long been the topic of debate.
-Semantics, the nature of crime committed, its motives and their collective importance pale in comparison to their result – harm.
-Whether the harm is physical, psychological, or financial, crimes impact on their victim and their communities negatively.
+Semantics, the nature of the crime committed, its motives and their collective importance pale in comparison to their result – harm.
+Whether the harm is physical, psychological, or financial, crimes impact their victim and their communities negatively.

-The differences between white collar crime and blue collar crime become vital when discussing the punitive measures for each type.
+The differences between white-collar crime and blue-collar crime become vital when discussing the punitive measures for each type.
 The legal system doesn’t officially differentiate crimes by color, but the distinctions between the two can significantly impact prosecution.

-Examples of blue collar crime include:
+Examples of blue-collar crime include: